iantdunn/bulk-google-reviews/README.md

 - Walks the current directory that the repository is placed in to find projects containing the configured reviews subpath and URL file.
   - Placing a single `reviews/url.txt` in this repo will act as its own project.
 - For each match, scrapes the most recent reviews and writes/updates that project's `output.json`.
-  - With the `--git` flag, automatically commits and pushes changes to any git repositories found.
+  - With the `--git` flag, automatically pulls from and pushes changes to any git repositories found.
+    - **Note:** There should not be any unstaged changes in the repository.
+This will cause issues with the rebase.

 ### Installation